Percy Helton: Career

-A Manhattan native, Helton began acting at the age of two, appearing in vaudeville acts with his British-born father, William Alfred "Alf" Helton.
+Helton was born in Manhattan.
+He began acting at the age of two, appearing in vaudeville acts with his British-born father William Alfred "Alf" Helton.
 He was a cast member in the Broadway production of Julie BonBon (1906).
-Helton went on to perform in stock theater and in other Broadway plays.
+Helton performed in stock theater and the Broadway plays The Poor Nut and To the Ladies.

 Helton joined the United States Army in World War I. Deployed to Europe with the American Expeditionary Forces, he was awarded the Distinguished Service Cross for his duty with the 77th Infantry Division's 305th Field Artillery.
+During his time in the Army he was a member of the Argonne Players, a company of actors in the 77th Division who entertained other soldiers.

 A change in his voice altered Helton's career.
 He remained in acting but chiefly as a character actor in a wide range of films and television programs in the 1950s and 1960s.
-Among those programs were three guest appearances on Perry Mason, including the role of Asa Cooperman in the 1961 episode "The Case of the Pathetic Patient", as a pawn broker in the 1961 episode "The Case of the Torrid Tapestry" and as a hotel clerk in the 1965 episode "The Case of the Careless Kitten."
+Among those programs were three guest appearances on Perry Mason, including the role of Asa Cooperman in the 1961 episode "The Case of the Pathetic Patient", as a pawn broker in the 1961 episode "The Case of the Torrid Tapestry", and as a hotel clerk in the 1965 episode "The Case of the Careless Kitten."